spinkube/documentation/content/en/docs/spin-operator/tutorials/pub-sub-with-valkey.md

 ---
-title: Publish-Subscribe With Redis
+title: Publish-Subscribe With Valkey
-description: Learn how to create a Spin App that responds to messages on pub-sub Redis channels and runs in Kubernetes
+description: Learn how to create a Spin App that responds to messages on pub-sub Valkey channels and runs in Kubernetes
 categories: [Spin Operator]
 tags: [Tutorials]
 weight: 100